- Find Clubs

 At this time, electronic transfers cannot be used to move funds into a RSO fund.
-This includes electronic fund transfers (EFT), PayPal, Google Wallet or similar providers.
+This includes electronic fund transfers (EFT), PayPal, Venmo, Cash App, Apple Wallet or similar providers.

 The student will complete a cash receipts record slip with their information.
 A receipt will be issued and it is the responsibility of the student organization to retain the receipt as confirmation and should be retained for subsequent verification against your fund statements.

 A member of the RSO will assign a revenue code to each cash receipt transaction.
 Revenue account codes identify funds transferred into your organization’s fund.
 They are used extensively on the University’s monthly financial statements, which are available for every RSO fund.
 These reports reflect your group’s revenue as well as expenses on a monthly basis.
 When completing the cash receipts record, choose the most appropriate account code from the list below: